sequential-dexterity/SeqDex/README.md

 <img src="assets/image_folder/quick_demo.gif" border=0 width=80%>
 </div>

 Here we provide a quick demo where you can interactively assign a LEGO building manual you prefer to the robot with the keyboard.
 The robot will load the trained checkpoints to perform the task.
-Simply
+To get the best performance for this demo, the policy takes the full state information (object acceleration, motor velocity, ...) as inputs and is allowed to control the end-effector orientation, which is the policy before distillation for the real-world deployment.
+To start the demo, simply
 ```
 cd SeqDex/dexteroushand
 python train_rlgames.py --task BlockAssemblyGUI --num_envs=1 --play